Hammarberg/c2/README.md

         bpl -
 ```
 ### Relative label addressing
 When referencing a label, it's normally done by name.
 Anonymous labels can only be referenced with a relative count from the current location.
-To reference the previous label use a single `-`, to reference two labels back use `--`, etc. In the same way, use one or more`+` to reference forward labels.
+To reference any previous label, use a single `-`, to reference two labels back use `--`, etc. In the same way, use one or more`+` to reference forward labels.
 ### Indexed labels
 Indexed labels are global in nature but they won't provide a namespace for local labels.
 They have to be declared and referenced with an index number or a variable.
+They are meant as a tool to address auto-generated code or expaded macros.

 Syntax: `<name>[<index>]:`

 Example:
 ```
-data[0]: byte $bd
-data[1]: byte $ff
+for(int index=0; index<20; index++)
+{
+data[index]:
+        //Other code or data here
+}
 ```
-## Variables
+## c2 variables
 c2 provides a variable type, internally it holds up to 64 bits signed.

 Syntax: `var <name> [= expression]`